 Brain lesions are a type of damage or injury to your brain.
 These can occur in any part of your brain.
 They can be caused by trauma, disease, or may have been present since birth.

 Each type of brain lesion is different.
-In some cases, brain lesions appear only in a specific part of your brain.
+In some cases, it appear only in a specific part of your brain.
 In others, they can affect a larger portion of the brain.
-Some brain lesions are relatively harmless, while others can be severe and life-threatening.
+Some are relatively harmless, while others can be severe and life-threatening.

 What are the symptoms of brain lesions?